Fixtures

 Early years: before Ulsan (1983–1989)

-Ulsan Hyundai was established on 6 December 1983 as Hyundai Horang-i, with tiger as its mascot (horangi means tiger in Korean).
+The club was founded on 6 December 1983 as Hyundai Horang-i, with tiger as its mascot (horangi means tiger in Korean).
 Their original franchise area was Incheon and Gyeonggi Province.
 They joined the professional K League from 1984 season.
 While they finished their debut season as 3rd place, the team's striker Baek Jong-chul became the K League Top Scorer, scoring 16 goals in 28 matches.
 They won their first professional trophy in 1986, winning the Professional Football Championship, which is the origin of Korean League Cup.
 From the 1987 season, the club moved their franchise from Incheon and Gyeonggi Province to Gangwon Province.
 In the 1988 season, they finished the season as the runners-up in the league.

 Move to Ulsan and rise to power (1990–1999)